pramodjha/getting-cleaning-data/README.md

 # set_variable
 # Combine Column by using cbind
 # Subset Name of Features by measurements on the mean and standard deviation
-# Subset the data frame Data by seleted names of Features
+# Subset the data frame Data by seleted names of Features.
 # Read descriptive activity names from “activity_labels.txt
 # Appropriately labels the data set with descriptive variable names.